sichkar-valentyn/Intelligent_Mobile_Robot/README.md

 Adding Gyroscope in order to rotate HPSWB precisely to a needed degree regardless of battery charge

 ### Creating program in Matlab
-Using Matlab to build the map with the information from Ultrasonic Sensors
+Using Matlab to build the Map around the mobile robot with the information from Ultrasonic Sensors

 ### Creating the Mobile Application Arduino-Android
 Application to control the HPSWB via phone